How do I Obtain Medical Records of a Deceased Person?

 For additional information, see Decedent Estate (found under Information – How to Start a Wayne County Probate Court Case)

-to Close Administration (PC 592) and serving it on all interested
+Submitting a Sworn Statement to Close Unsupervised Administration (PC 591) and serving it on all interested persons.

 Notice to creditors would not be required.